Bulantova-L/project_Advanced_methods/README.md

 We strongly recommend **MambaForge** for fast environment solves.

 The inputs annotation beds for this pipeline (maternal.bed, paternal.bed) are available in [IS folder](https://is.muni.cz/auth/www/bulantova.l/pv269_project/).
 We need also 5mC methylation data from ONT: Q100_ONT_5mC_HG002v1.1_winnowmap_q10_10kb_modkit5mC, which are available in this [methylation foldes](https://public.gi.ucsc.edu/~mcechova/HG002/).
-You can download it manually, or first should do it for you.
+You can download it manually, or first rule should do it for you.

 ## 🟦 1.
 Install Conda / Mamba